adib/BSAudioLightController/README.md

 ## Setup

-1. Add TimeLightTester as a subproject of your Xcode project.
+Use one of these two alternatives to use the library:
-2. Add everything inside the `AudioLightController` folder to your target.
+ - Add everything inside the `Classes` and `Assets` folders to your target.
+ - Use CocoaPods and add `BSAudioLightController` to your project.

 ## Usage